Categories

 Blockchain technology offers a way for untrusted parties to verify the state of a database without the need for a middleman.
 A blockchain offers a ledger where the information is available to everyone and the information is immutable.
 A blockchain could provide specific financial services such as payments without needing a bank operating as a middleman.
 It can also enhance data security, and bank account verification and customer ID verification process.

 Blockchain technology/decentralized ledger technology has a huge chance of disrupting banking by reducing the need for middlemen.
-Here’s a proper breakdown of how blockchain affect banking industry while providing new business models using technology.
+Here’s a proper breakdown of how blockchain affects the banking industry while providing new business models using technology.

 1. Improves Sending & Receiving Payments

 Sending and receiving payments using traditional banking methods is not exactly effective.
-Let’s say you want to send money from the U.S to the U.K, you’ll have to pay a fee to the middleman for wire transfer.
+Let’s say you want to send money from the U.S. to the U.K., you’ll have to pay a fee to the middleman for a wire transfer.
 To make matters worse, the person you’re sending money to, may not even register the transaction until a week later.

 Completing payments is highly profitable for banks, providing them with little to no incentive to lower their fee on transactions.
 In 2019, banks generated $224B in payment revenue from cross-border transactions, payments to letters of credit, and more.